-- On the Windows taskbar, click the Start button, point to Settings, and then click Control Panel - Double-click the Network icon, click on the Configuration tab in the appearing Network window. - 3) Click on the Add button.
-Select Protocol, and then click Add.
+- On the Windows taskbar, click the Start button, point to Settings, and then click Control Panel. - 2) Click the Network and Internet Connections icon, and then click on the Network Connections tab in the appearing window. - 3) Right click the icon that showed below, select Properties on the prompt page.